CrazyHorseHQ/midwife_client/doc/api.md

 #Babies Resources

 ## GET /babies

 ####Notes
-* Get list of babies in the system
+* Get a full list of all baby records in the system

 ####Input
 ####Output